 - Thoroughly disinfecting exam rooms between every patient.

-- Call Center hours for routine questions:
+- Call Center hours:

 - Vision threatening eye emergencies:

 - We are available to our patients, referring doctors and ER staff 24 hours a day regarding vision threatening eye emergencies.

 - We aren’t accepting any walk-ins for optical needs.
 During clinic hours, our opticians are focused on patients scheduled with the doctor.
 They’re scheduling pick-ups to coordinate when the office isn’t as busy.
 You can also visit our Optical page for FAQ.